- Instructions for Form 706-NA - Introductory Material

 Several kinds of transfers the decedent made before death.

 Property in which the decedent either held a general power of appointment at the time of death, or used or released this power in certain ways before

 For additional information concerning joint tenancies, tenancies by the entirety, annuities, life insurance, transfers during life, and powers of appointment, see the Instructions for Form 706.

-Enter on Schedule A all of the assets that meet both the following tests.
+Enter on Schedule A all of the assets that meet both of the following tests.

-They are included in the entire gross estate and
+They are included in the entire gross estate.

 They are located in the United States.